JoseAMGomes/MeetPortugal/README.md

 ## Acknoledgements

-My Mentor for guiding me in where to start with and all the support Code Institude has provided me.
+My Mentor for guiding me and making sure I dont skip important steps.
+Special thanks to code institute online tutors that helped me make google maps API work and tried to help me integrate a different Hotel api(even if it did not work).